k-kedzierski/jobscraper/docs/report.md

 # Data

 The data was collected by scraping the No Fluff Jobs website.
 We have collected the job postings for two different keywords: **"machine learning engineer"** and **"data engineer"**.
-The data was collected on January 12, 2024.
+The data was collected on February 12, 2024.

 We have also collected the job postings for the "data engineer" position, as we believe that the skills required for this position are often overlapping with the skills required for a machine learning engineer.
 Furthermore, the definition of "machine learning engineer" is also conventional.